 You can also easily mix patterns from different categories.
 No restrictions there.

 Once you have added a block pattern to your page, you can start replacing its sample text and images with your own.
 Every block pattern is very flexible.
 You can style, delete or duplicate sections of every pattern to suit your needs.

 Intro to the WordPress Editor and Block Patterns↑ Back to top

 With the version 5.9 WordPress entered the new era and introduced from the ground up built and improved editor.
 There are many new exciting features and block patterns are one of them.
 Therefore, I would encourage you to learn as much as possible about new WordPress editor and blocks.
-The following articles & videos are great place to get started:
+The following videos are a great place to get started:

 Creating Home Page↑ Back to top